Faithe7/Global_Health_Trend_Dashboard/README.md

 - **Life Expectancy (LE):** average number of years a newborn is expected to live under current mortality conditions.
 It is a crucial indicator of a country’s overall health and socioeconomic development.
 - **Healthy Life Expectancy (HALE):** average number of years a person is expected to live in good health, free from severe illness or disability.
 It provides a better measure of quality of life compared to total life expectancy.
 - **Fertility Rate:** average number of children a woman is expected to have in her lifetime.
 It reflects reproductive health, access to family planning, and social-economic conditions.
 - **Adult Mortality Rate:** measures the probability of dying between ages 15 and 60 per 1,000 population.
-It helps assess the impact of diseases, healthcare access, and lifestyle factors on adult survival.
+It assesses the impact of diseases, healthcare access, and lifestyle factors on adult survival.
 - **Universal Health Coverage (UHC) Service Coverage Index:** measures access to essential healthcare services, including maternal care, vaccinations, and disease treatment.
 A higher UHC index indicates better healthcare accessibility and quality.
 - **Gross Domestic Product (GDP):** total value of goods and services produced within a country.
 It serves as a key economic indicator influencing healthcare, infrastructure, and overall well-being.
-- **Country Classification:** categorized based on UN regions (continents), Sub-regions, SDG Regions and income level (as defined by the World Bank).
+- **Country Classification:** categorized based on UN regions (Continents), Sub-regions, SDG Regions and income level (as defined by the World Bank).

 ## About the Datasets
 Each dataset conatins similar columns namely: